NuLink-network/docs/product/worker_running.md

 Replace the following values with your own value:
 - `</path/to/host/machine/directory>` - The host directory you create when install.
 - `<ETH KEYSTORE URI>` - The path to store the keystore of the Worker account in container.
-- `<NULINK PROVIDER URI>` - The URI of a local or hosted node where NuLink testnet launched.
+- `<NULINK PROVIDER URI>` - The URI of a local or hosted node where the Horus network launched.
-- `<NULINK NETWORK NAME>` - The name of the network where NuLink testnet launched.
+- `<NULINK NETWORK NAME>` - The name of the network where  the Horus network launched.
 - `<PAYMENT PROVIDER URI>` - The URI of a local or hosted node where payment goes.
 - `<PAYMENT NETWORK NAME>` - The name of the payment network.
 - `<OPERATOR ADDRESS>` - The address of the Worker account.
 [How to generate Worker account](./eth_account.md).